gruns/utilbin/README.md

 ```

 In addition to providing a CLI to build and run utilities, utilbind is also an
-HTTP daemon that handles REST requests.
-To start the REST server in listen mode
+HTTP daemon that listens for and processes REST requests.
+To start the REST
-(non-daemonizedd server mode), run
+server in listen mode (non-daemonizedd server mode), run

 ```
 ./utilbind